 Gay Resorts and Hotels

 With Provincetown and Key West, Palm Springs is undoubtedly the gayest destination in the United States, with dozens of gay and lesbian resorts, of which twenty are clothing optional.
 The most famous of them is the Escape Resort which offers pool parties accessible to guests and non-guest.
-Travelers wishing to stay gay can also choose the Triangle Inn, the Exile Inn, The Hacienda or the INN Dulge.
+Travelers wishing to stay gay can also choose the Triangle Inn, the Bearfoot Inn, the Vista Grande Resort or the Santiago Resort.

 Unless otherwise specified, all pictures © VisitPalmSprings.com